 On 11 April 2019, the Company filed a tax objection letter to the GDT protesting to the reassessed taxes.
-The Company has not made provision at this stage as the Company believes that there are reasonable grounds to challenge the assessment as stated in the tax law and regulations as indicated in its objection letter.
+As a result, HKL received the 2nd Notice of Tax Reassessment from the GDT dated 9 July 2019 re-imposing taxes in total amount of KHR30,958,899,567 (approximately US\$7.6 millions).
+The Company has not made provision at this stage as the Company believes that there are reasonable grounds to challenge the assessment as stated in the tax law and regulations mentioned in its objection letter.

-At the date of this report, the GDT has not responded to the Company's tax objection letter.
+At the date of this report, HKL has engaged tax advisor to help protest with GDT on this matter.
 The outcome of the ultimate tax liabilities for this assessment year is unknown.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE THREE-MONTH PERIOD ENDED 31 MARCH 2019
+NOTES TO THE FINANCIAL STATEMENTS FOR THE THREE-MONTH AND SIX-MONTH PERIODS ENDED 30 JUNE 2019